-The judge must also decide if extradition would be disproportionate or would be incompatible with the requested person’s human rights (for example the right to family life is a person has been settled in this Country for some time).
-If the judge decides it would be both proportionate and compatible, extradition must be ordered.
+Extradition would be disproportionate or incompatible with the requested person’s human rights, the judge must consider (for example the right to family life is a person has been settled in this Country for some time).
+Extradition must be ordered if the judge determines it is both proportionate and compatible.

-It is vital that all available evidence is presented during the hearing, and this may involve testimony from experts both in this Country and from abroad.
+It is critical that all relevant evidence be provided at the hearing, which may include testimony from both domestic and international specialists.

 Is Funding Available?